Maurice Lerner: Patriarca Family murder trial

 Lerner, Patriarca family boss Raymond Patriarca and three other members of the family, Robert Fairbrothers, John Rossi, and Rudolph Sciarra, were tried in 1970 for murder and conspiracy to commit murder.
-Irish Mafia mobster John "Red" Kelley, a sometime associate of the family, gave testimony as a cooperating witness linking Lerner, Patriarca and other family members to the 1968 murder of Rudolph "Rudy" Marfeo and Anthony Melei.
+Irish mobster John "Red" Kelley, a sometime associate of the family, gave testimony as a cooperating witness linking Lerner, Patriarca and other family members to the 1968 murder of Rudolph "Rudy" Marfeo and Anthony Melei.
 Kelley testified he had been contracted by Lerner to help plan the hit on Marfeo and Melei, whom Lerner allegedly murdered with a shotgun.
 After the trial, Kelley went into the federal witness protection program.

 Lerner and Patriarca were convicted of conspiracy to commit murder and were sentenced to 10 years in prison.
 Lerner also was convicted of two counts of murder for which he was sentenced to two life terms in addition to the ten years for conspiracy, all of the sentences to be served consecutively.
 The jury was unable to reach a verdict for the other defendants.

 Lerner's conviction subsequently was overturned by the Rhode Island Supreme Court in 1988.
 It had been established that Kelley had perjured himself at the trial, as had F.B.I.
-Special Agent H. Paul Rico, who had collaborated Kelley's testimony.
+Special Agent H. Paul Rico, who had corroborated Kelley's testimony.
 The Court ruled, in the case Lerner v.
 Moran 542 A.2d 1089 (1988):